BOUT THE BOAT

 In the forward part of the boat is a substantial bow cabin, also with a king size double bed, a twin bed side (guest) cabin to port, and a toilet/ bathroom to starboard.

-My 'office conversion': I had one of the two single beds in the side (3rd) cabin converted to provide an ample writing/computer desk with drawers under.
+My 'office conversion': I had one of the two single beds in the side cabin (3rd cabin) converted to provide an ample writing/computer desk with drawers under.
+If it was ever needed, the space could still be used as a bed.

-The forward bathroom has a separate shower compartment
+The forward bathroom, which doubles as day heads, has a separate shower compartment.

 For those who want to know it all: The engine room is below the saloon floor.